orouits/led/README.md

 `led ... -f <file> <file> ...`

-the **-f** option tells led to enter into the files section which is the last one, every subsequent argument is considered as an intput file name.
+the **-f** option must be the last option, every subsequent argument is considered as an intput file name.

 ### Advanced pipe mode with files

-`find . -spec <filespec> | led -f`
+`find . -spec <filespec> | led ... -f`

 the file section is limitted to the **-f** option without any files behind.
 It tells led to read file names from STDIN.

+see options -F, -W, -A, -E, -D to ouput filenames and build multiple changes on multiple files

 ## Options